 - Open your computer and browse a website to verify your Internet connection.

 - Once you’re back online, open Modern Warfare and test the gameplay.

 If Modern Warfare still lags after you reboot your network, check if you’re using WiFi for your game.
 If so, check out the next fix.
-Otherwise you can jump to the fourth fix.
+Otherwise you can jump to the third fix.

 Fix 2: Use a wired connection

 Wireless connection is fine for web browsing, but not stable enough for online gaming.
 WiFi channel conflict and bad reception are two common causes of lag spikes.
 So to avoid possible interference, we always recommend playing shooter games on a wired network.